Use Cilium for NetworkPolicy

 minikube start --network-plugin=cni --memory=4096

-For minikube you can deploy this simple “all-in-one” YAML file that includes DaemonSet configurations for Cilium, and the necessary configurations to connect to the etcd instance deployed in minikube as well as appropriate RBAC settings:
+For minikube you can deploy this simple ‘‘all-in-one’’ YAML file that includes DaemonSet configurations for Cilium as well as appropriate RBAC settings:

-configmap/cilium-config created daemonset.apps/cilium created clusterrolebinding.rbac.authorization.k8s.io/cilium created clusterrole.rbac.authorization.k8s.io/cilium created serviceaccount/cilium created
+configmap/cilium-config created serviceaccount/cilium created serviceaccount/cilium-operator created clusterrole.rbac.authorization.k8s.io/cilium created clusterrole.rbac.authorization.k8s.io/cilium-operator created clusterrolebinding.rbac.authorization.k8s.io/cilium created clusterrolebinding.rbac.authorization.k8s.io/cilium-operator created daemonset.apps/cilium create deployment.apps/cilium-operator created

 The remainder of the Getting Started Guide explains how to enforce both L3/L4 (i.e., IP address + port) security policies, as well as L7 (e.g., HTTP) security policies using an example application.